 Exiting Through Dee Dee Peak

-Dee Dee Peak was a 400′ bump above camp.
-So I decided to take the scenic route and return to South Pass on the north side.
+Dee Dee Peak was merely a 400′ bump above camp.
+So, I decided to take the scenic route and return to South Pass from the north side.
 Along the way was the direct view of Mother Lode Peak and Crescent Mountain above South Creek.

 Morning mists soon subsided as I returned to McAlester Pass.
 On their way to Banshee Peak, I ran into two people by the meadow.
 I didn’t see a trail on my map, but I hoped they had found the spur path to the top.